Why is Caregiving a Struggle? Five Secrets to Reducing Loneliness and Negative Attitudes

 Giving up or learning to live with situations is unhealthy and results in physical and emotional stress for the caregiver.
 Feeling ignored, overlooked, or insecure makes it difficult to advocate for the needs of aging parents, a spouse, or family members difficult, if not impossible.
 Poor or substandard care, as the result of being silent or lacking the confidence to ask the right questions, results in new caregiving struggles and worries.

 A lack of emotional support correlates to feelings of loneliness.
-When there is no one to call on for support to help with caregiving struggle this is when self-esteem and self-confidence plummets.
+When there is no one to call on for support to help with the caregiving struggle this is when self-esteem and self-confidence plummets.

 When caregivers are having a bad day, what are positive actions to take?
 Is there a family member, friend, or support group that might provide help?
 Is there a routine activity, like meditating or exercising, that provides stress relief?
 We cope and responds to stress and negativity in different ways.